NorianNyx/noxeljs/README.md

 # noxeljs
-A reinvention of ShelbyJS build in React/Redux
+A reinvention of ShelbyJS built in React/Redux